-Redesignation Application
+Redesignation Applications

-- 26.05 Applications for redesignation shall require the concurrent or prior adoption of a local plan, unless otherwise directed by the policies of this Plan. - 26.06 Local plans are to be prepared as per the policies of this Plan and to be deemed complete, and should include the applicable information set out within Appendix B of this Plan. - 26.07 Redesignation applications shall address and adhere to the requirements of the supporting local plan and the policies of this Plan.
+- 26.05 Applications for redesignation shall require the concurrent or prior adoption of a local plan, unless otherwise directed by the policies of this Plan. - 26.06 Local plans shall be prepared as per the policies of this Plan and to be deemed complete, shall include the applicable information set out within Appendix B of this Plan. - 26.07 Redesignation applications shall address and adhere to the requirements of the supporting local plan and the policies of this Plan.